Class B electrical work permit - Use.

 (d) The replacement of not more than ten standard receptacles with GFCI receptacles;

-(e) The conversion of not more than ten snap switches to dimmers for the use of controlling a luminaire(s) conversion;
+(e) The conversion of not more than ten snap switches to dimmers or occupancy sensors for the use of controlling a luminaire(s) conversion;

-(f) The like-in-kind replacement of up to twenty: Paddle fans, luminaires not exceeding 277 volts and 20 amperes; snap switches, dimmers, receptacle outlets, line voltage thermostats, heating elements, luminaire ballasts, circuit breakers, contractors, relays, timers, starters, circuit boards, fuses, or similar control components;
+(f) The like-in-kind replacement of a maximum of twenty: Paddle fans, luminaires not exceeding 277 volts and 20 amperes; snap switches, dimmers, receptacle outlets, line voltage thermostats, heating elements, or luminaire ballasts;

 (g) The replacement of not more than two luminaires with paddle fans if a listed fan box has been previously installed to support the luminaires;

 (h) The replacement of not more than four batteries rated not larger than 150 amp hours each that supply power to a single unit of equipment (e.g., uninterruptable power supply, photovoltaic storage system, control panel, etc.);